binapani-edu/blog/blogs/gurukul-to-gclassroom/content.md

 - Creation of **Indian Institutes of Management (IIMs)**
 - Launch of **Indian Institutes of Information Technology (IIITs)**

+The concept of premere institutes for studying management and technology was introduced in 1961, beginning with **IIM Ahmedabad** co-founded by Vikram Sarabhai and Kasturbhai Lalbhai, blending Indian ethos with Harvard pedagogy.

-These institutions were set up to provide *world-class education in engineering, management, and technology.* They became the benchmark of excellence and *helped build India's reputation on the global academic stage.*
+These institutions like **IISc**, **IISER**, **TIFR**, **IITs**, **NITs**, **IIITs**, **IIMs**, **AIIMS** and many more were slowly set up which provided *world-class education in engineering, management, technology, medicine, and many more.* They became the benchmark of excellence and *helped build India's reputation on the global academic stage.*

+### Technological Self-Reliance

+The **Integrated Guided Missile Program** launched in 1983 under Abdul Kalam's direction developed the Agni, Prithvi, and Akash missiles, making India a member of the exclusive missile technology club.

+Early digital education foundations were laid by TIFR's computer science work in the 1960s, followed by **ERNET** (Education and Research Network) in 1986, India's first internet network connecting academic institutions.

 At the same time, **the Right to Education Act (RTE)** was passed in 2009, ensuring that education became a **fundamental right for all children.** The government began to focus on **universalizing education, especially for girls, lower castes, and rural communities, the groups that had historically been excluded from formal learning.**